+Patient specific guides have as yet not shown a reduction in the revision rate of knee replacements compared to non-patient specific guides (Source - Australian National Joint Replacement Registry).
 Total knee replacement is not for everyone.
 Children, pregnant women, patients who have mental or neuromuscular disorders that do not allow control of the knee joint and morbidly obese patients should not undergo a knee replacement procedure.
 Total knee replacement is intended to relieve knee pain and improve knee function.
 However, implants may not produce the same feel or function as your original knee.
 There are potential risks with knee replacement surgery such as loosening, fracture, dislocation, wear and infection that may result in the need for additional surgery.
 Longevity of implants depends on many factors, such as types of activities and weight.
 This information, including postoperative care, is provided for educational purposes only.
 Smith & Nephew does not provide medical advice.
 In no event shall Smith & Nephew be liable for any damages whatsoever arising out of the use of or inability to use the expressed views.

 Note: The information and image included here in is the property of Smith & Nephew.